blockstarter/website/README.md

 # Blockstarter.co

-Blockstarter contribution project
+Have you found an issue on the website or want to request a feature?

-Did you find a problem on the website?
+Please create an `issue` on GitHub.

-Please create the `issue`
+Thank you, cryptoman :)